 The Pirate Bay’s new owners envision the site as the model for the next generation of file-sharing, where users can earn money by legally sharing content with others.
 In short, The Pirate Bay wants to pay you for file-sharing.
 Hans Pandeya, Global Gaming Factory’s Chief Executive Officer told the BBC that users would also have to pay to download the files they want, and royalties would be paid to the copyright holder.
 But the upside is TPB is also willing to pay you to keep your computer online and distribute the file to others once you’ve downloaded it.
 GGF’s chief also envisions a day when TPB users form a P2P grid that can be harnessed for its storage and processing capabilities.
 What Pandeya didn’t say, however, was how much users would get for sharing or how their contribution to TPB would be measured.
 Overall, Pandeya believes his scheme to pay for file-sharing would help users get past the fact they would now be paying for downloaded content instead of getting it for free.
 The new scheme would also appeal to content holders and Internet service providers, according to Pandeya, since torrent sharing technology negates the risks of server crashes and high bandwidth costs by distributing the traffic strain across a large group of seeders.

 A seeder is someone who shares a file with others through peer-to-peer technology like the BitTorrent protocol used by files indexed on The Pirate Bay.
 Presumably, the high amount of seeders would also speed things up considerably compared to typical file sharing speeds.
 How the New Pirate Bay Works:

-You pay to download a file
+- You pay to download a file

-You then tap into a large group of others seeding the file you purchased, making downloads faster
+- You then tap into a large group of others seeding the file you purchased, making downloads faster

-After you’ve downloaded the file, you begin seeding the file to others
+- After you’ve downloaded the file, you begin seeding the file to others

-TPB pays you to keep your computer on and contribute to the base of P2P seeders for that file
+- TPB pays you to keep your computer on and contribute to the base of P2P seeders for that file